-As with a number of Moroccan cities, it has a modern new torn – the Ville Nouvelle, but most of Fes’ must-see attractions lie in the incredible Medina-city of Fes el Bali.
+As with a number of Moroccan cities, it has a modern new town – the Ville Nouvelle, but most of Fes’ must-see attractions lie in the incredible Medina-city of Fes el Bali (the old medina).
 The layout of the Fes medina is incredibly confusing and best explored on foot.
-Just prepared to be patient wandering in the medina, it is an intricate web of alleys and laneways, which all start to look the same.
+Just be prepared to be patient wandering in the medina, it is an intricate web of alleys and laneways, which all start to look the same.
 The locals certainly find it amusing watching you go by hundreds of times.

 If you are finding the labyrinth medina too hard to navigate, it’s a great idea to consider a local tour guide with GetYourGuide.
 I’ve popped a few below that you could either book once in Fes, or before arriving.

 The Best Things to See and Do in Fes